PanosKatsaras/healthcare-crm/README.md

 ![Screenshot (health-crm-image8)](https://github.com/user-attachments/assets/33af6f88-44ee-43c6-b745-00bee0996884)

-# HealthCRM - Healthcare Management System

-HealthCRM is a Full-Stack healthcare management system designed to streamline the management of appointments, patients, doctors, medical records, and examinations.
-Built with modern technologies, it provides a robust and scalable solution for healthcare organizations.

-The system includes role-based access control (RBAC), ensuring that users—such as administrators, doctors, managers, and staff—have access only to the data and features relevant to their roles.
-This enhances security, privacy, and authorization, allowing for efficient and compliant healthcare management.

 ## Features

 ## Authentication & Authorization:
 Role-based access control (Admin, Manager, Doctor, Staff).

 JWT-based authentication with cookie support.

 ## Appointment Management:
 Create, update, delete, and view appointments.

 Validation for appointment dates, patient/doctor IDs, and examination IDs.

 ## Patient & Doctor Management: